HONG KONG WETLAND PARK

 ANNUAL BIRD WATCHING FESTIVAL

 Each winter the park organises an annual Bird Watching Festival where visitors can learn about the physical characteristics and behaviour of long-legged waterbirds through a range of activities including guided tours, exhibitions, public lectures and workshops.
 The Park attracts thousands of birds migrating from the north to inhabit the wetlands.
 Among the migratory birds are waterbirds such as spoonbills, herons, egrets, avocets, stilts and curlews that have long, thin legs.
 Their long legs enable the birds to wade in the water and keep their balance while searching for food.
 The Bird Watching Festival usually runs from November until March.
-For details of the current festival see the park's website;

 The Bird Watching Festival aims to encourage more people to observe and learn about wild birds.
 One of the highlights is the guided tour to observe the long-legged waterbirds.
 Visitors can learn more about their physical characteristics and behaviour